frescoraja/carousel.vim/README.md

 call plug#end()
 ```

-Then, just run `:PlugInstall` from within Vim, or `vim -c PlugInstall` from the command line.
+Then, just type `:PlugInstall` from within Vim, or `vim -c PlugInstall` from the command line.

 Alternatively, this repo can be cloned to a your plugin manager's defined location: